Polyamory is everywhere – so when will UK law catch up?

 Let’s Unpack That

-Most of the world doesn’t practice monogamy – so when will UK law recognise polyamory instead?
+Most of the world doesn’t practise monogamy – so when will UK law recognise polyamory instead?

 More and more Brits are exploring polyamory and ethical non-monogamy, but it remains unrepresented in the mainstream and unrecognised in law.
 Matthew Neale meets those fighting to change that